deepcerulean/passive_record/README.md

   `conditions` here is expected to be a hash of attribute values.
 Note that there is special behavior for certain kinds of values.

-  - Ranges select models with an attribute covered by the range (behaving like `BETWEEN`)
+  - Ranges select models with an attribute covered by the range (behaving like `BETWEEN`).
+For instance you might query for users with birthdays between yesterday and today with `User.where(birthday: 1.day.ago...1.day.from_now)`
-  - Arrays select models with an attribute whose value is in the array (behaving like `IN`)
+  - Arrays select models with an attribute whose value is in the array (behaving like `IN`), so for instance you may query for users whose job title is included in a list of job titles like: `User.find_all_by(job_title: ['manager', 'developer', 'qa'])`
   - Hash values (subhashes) select models with related models who attributes match the inner hash.
-So `Doctor.where(appointments: { patient: patient })` finds doctors whose appointments include an appointment with `patient`.
+So `Doctor.where(appointments: { patient: patient })` would lookup doctors whose appointments include an appointment with `patient`.

 ## Hooks